 Michael Jordan's father's murder case takes a shocking turn: Reports

-Miles Cohen of ABC reported that the petition came after Weeks said that a blood-like substance found inside the car where James Jordan was killed might not have been of Daniel Green, the person serving a life sentence since he was 18.
+Miles Cohen of ABC reported that the petition came after Weeks said that a blood-like substance found inside the car where James Jordan was killed, might not have been of Daniel Green.
+Weeks added that this evidence could have changed the course of the trial.
+In 1993, Michael Jordan's father was killed after he walked up to his car and got shot.

-The omission of this crucial evidence supported the testimony of the prosecutors' main witness, Larry Demery, who claimed that Green pulled the trigger that killed James Jordan.
+The omission of this crucial evidence supported the testimony of the prosecutor's main witness, Larry Demery, who alleged that Green pulled the trigger that led to the demise of James Jordan.
 The retired judge said he would wait for the commission to make a decision before speaking further on the situation.
+Parole officials should deliberate for an unknown period before deciding Green's future.

 Daniel Green reacts to shocking turn in Michael Jordan's father's murder case